zaengle/craft-imageguru/docs/index.md

 # Introduction

-> Stylish off-server image transforms #craftcms projects
+> Stylish off-server image transforms for #craftcms projects

 ## What

-ImageGuru provides drop-im off-server image transforms for Craft CMS that don't require template changes.
+ImageGuru provides drop-in, off-server image transforms for Craft CMS that don't require template changes.
 By hooking in to Craft's built-in image transforms, ImageGuru allows you to use the same syntax you're used to, but with the added performance and storage benefits of off-server image transforms.

 ## Why?